GabrielMoreau/uvmat-doc/help/README.md

 The value can be any Matlab object: number, array, character string or cell, or a structure itself, providing a data organisation as hierarchical tree.
 Each element is denoted in the form _Data.tag=value_.

-Data are kept in memory in the GUI UVMAT as a Matlab structure, stored as _UserData_ in the GUI figure.
+Data are kept in memory in the GUI **uvmat** as a Matlab structure, stored as _UserData_ in the GUI figure.
 This structure can be extracted by the menu bar command *[Export/field in work space]*, then typing the Matlab command `>> Data_uvmat`.
 It contains the current input field as a substructure _Data_uvmat.Field_.